safe-global/safe-core-sdk/playground/README.md

 #### Validate signatures

-This script demonstrates how to validate the signatures of a Safe message using the `protocol-kit`.
+This script shows how to validate the signatures of a Safe message using the `protocol-kit`:

 ```bash
 yarn play validate-signatures